Tax Compliance and Planning · · 19 min read

 • Exclusion Limits: If you’re single, you can exclude up to $250,000 in profits, or $500,000 if you’re married and filing jointly.
 Just a heads up - if you’ve already used this exclusion on another home sale in the past two years, you might not qualify again.

-Did you know that about 95% of homeowners don’t pay federal tax on the sale of their primary residence?
+Did you know that about 95% of homeowners don’t pay federal tax on the sale of their home?
 That’s a big deal!
 Take John and Alice, for example.
 They bought their home for $200,000 and put in $75,000 worth of improvements, bumping their cost basis up to $275,000.
-When they sold it for $550,000, they made a profit of $235,000 but didn’t owe any taxes thanks to those exclusion rules.
+When they sold it for $550,000, they made a profit of $235,000 but thanks to those exclusion rules.

-And here’s something to think about: there are specific situations where you might be able to get partial exclusions, giving you even more chances to lower your taxable profits.
-Knowing how to not pay capital gains tax on real estate can significantly help you maximize your tax advantages when selling.
-Many homeowners might be surprised to find they qualify for exclusions that can significantly reduce their taxable profits!
+And here’s something to think about: there are various strategies, giving you even more chances to lower your tax burden.
+Knowing how to avoid taxes on real estate can significantly help you maximize your profits when selling.
+Many homeowners might be surprised to find they qualify for exclusions that can significantly reduce their tax liability!

 The center shows the main topic, and the branches detail the key criteria homeowners need to meet.
 Each branch provides specific information about ownership, use, and exclusion limits, helping you understand what qualifies for tax exclusions.